 Here are a few things you need to know about the Eurail Scandinavia Pass before buying it and before you start your train trip through the Nordic countries:

 1 – Eurail Scandinavia Pass duration

 The pass is valid for a month, and you can purchase it according to the number of days you plan to travel.
 You can choose from 3 days up to 8 days of travel within a month.
 We visited 4 cities during our Scandinavia trip, in this case, the 4 days within a month would be the best option.

 2 – Eurail Scandinavia Pass benefits

 The Scandinavian Eurail Pass gives you benefits like discounts on ferry lines between Norway – Denmark, and Sweden – Finland.
 Also, the bus ride at the northern border between Sweden and Finland is covered by Eurail.
 Once a while Eurail adds new benefits to the pass, so keep an eye on the official website.

-3 – In Scandinavia most of the trains require a reservation
+3 – Most of the trains require a reservation in Scandinavia

 As we talked on the other blog post, in many European countries is possible to travel with the Eurail Pass without doing any reservation, or paying reservation fees.
 But when it comes to a Scandinavia rail trip, the rules are a bit different.
 Although the four countries are covered by the same pass, there are different rules between them.
 We’ll talk about the reservations later on, but one thing you must know before buying the Eurail Scandinavia Pass is: you will need to make and pay for the reservation on some journeys.